-Two amendments to the state budget affecting the FAMIS MOMS program were adopted by the Virginia General Assembly during state fiscal year 2020.
+Two amendments to the state budget affecting the FAMIS MOMS program were adopted by the Virginia General Assembly during the SFY 2020 demonstration year.
 The first of these amendments directed DMAS to seek federal authority to extend coverage for pregnant women from 60 days to one year postpartum.
-An additional amendment directed DMAS to seek federal authority to offer medically necessary treatment for substance use disorder (SUD) in an institution for mental diseases (IMD) for FAMIS MOMS enrollees, equivalent to such benefits offered to pregnant women under the Medicaid state plan and Virginia's Addiction and Recovery Treatment Services (ARTS) Section 1115 demonstration.
+An additional amendment directed DMAS to seek federal authority to offer medically necessary treatment for substance use disorder (SUD) in an institution for mental diseases (IMD) for FAMIS MOMS enrollees, mirroring the benefits offered to pregnant Medicaid members through Virginia's Addiction and Recovery Treatment Services (ARTS) program.

 The state of emergency declared in Virginia in March 2020 due to the novel coronavirus (COVID-19) delayed the funding of these items, but state funding was later reinstated, enabling DMAS to seek federal authority for the changes.
 DMAS submitted its 1115 demonstration amendment application to extend coverage to 12 months postpartum in March 2021, and on November 11, 2021, CMS approved the amendment.
+On July 1, 2022, systems changes went into effect for full implementation of the 12 months postpartum continuous coverage.

-In consultation with CMS, Virginia determined that modifications to the STCs were not needed in order to authorize IMD coverage for FAMIS MOMS enrollees seeking medically necessary treatment for SUD, as this benefit is already offered to pregnant women under the Medicaid state plan.
+In consultation with CMS, Virginia determined that modifications to the STCs were not needed in order to authorize IMD coverage for FAMIS MOMS enrollees seeking medically necessary treatment for SUD, as this benefit is already offered to Medicaid pregnant women, and CHIP enrollees are not subject to the Medicaid IMD exclusion.
 As outlined in the waiver Special Terms and Conditions (STCs), the FAMIS MOMS benefit package reflects the same coverage provided to Medicaid pregnant women.

 Virginia's 2021 Special Session I Appropriations Act directed DMAS to seek federal authority to provide Medicaid coverage of community doula services to pregnant and postpartum women.
-In partnership with the Virginia Department of Health, the Commonwealth has established training and certification processes as well as a state doula registry, and DMAS is currently enrolling community doulas as Medicaid providers.
-Managed care plans are preparing enrollment and training processes.
-The agency expects that the coverage will be available to beneficiaries starting this summer.
-Because FAMIS MOMS receive the same benefits as Medicaid pregnant women under the state plan, FAMIS MOMS will be eligible to receive prenatal and postpartum community doula services.
+In partnership with the Virginia Department of Health, the Commonwealth has established training and certification processes as well as a state doula registry, DMAS and its managed care plans began enrolling community doulas as Medicaid providers, and the community doula benefit is now available to members.
+Because FAMIS MOMS receive the same benefits as Medicaid pregnant women under the state plan, FAMIS MOMS are eligible to receive community doula services.